tehtbl/YaMSv2/README.md

-# YaMSv2
-Yet another MarketScanner v2
+# YaMSv2 - Yet another MarketScanner v2

-YaMS v2 is intended to pull data from exchanges (every 5m, 30m, 4h, 1d), adding indicators to the stream and saving it to an elastisearch instance where you can further investigate your strategies with Kibana.
+YaMS v2 is intended to pull data from exchanges, populating indicators to the stream and saving it to several databases (Postrgres, InfluxDB).
+Afterwards you can use Grafana/Kapacitor/${WHATEVER} to create dashboard overviews and alerts.

 ![Architecture](docs/YaMSv2.jpg)

 # Features